 Here’s a very simple example:

 This time, when the user enters the ‘confirm’ command, she will be asked if she wants to go on.
-If she enters ‘yes’ (lowercase), the message “Processing…” will be displayed.
-If the user has enters anything else, the message “Stop processing.” will be displayed.
+Entering ‘yes’ or “y” (regardless of case) will give the first reply, otherwise the second reply will show.

 Note: This is an advanced topic.
 Skip it if this is your first time learning about commands.